Furlanis/test/SAFIRA.md

 *For 2-5 players • Ages 7+ • 90-180 minutes*

+**Unleash Your Imagination:
 Tired of pre-written narratives?
-In this unique game, YOU and your party are the storytellers.
-Every game is a fresh adventure, driven by your choices and imagination.
+In this unique game, you and your party are the storytellers.
-**Unleash Your Creativity:**
-The story begins with a mystery: Who is Safira, and what drove her escape?
-The answers unfold as you play, shaped by your collective narrative.
+Every playthrough is a brand-new adventure, born from your collective imagination and driven by your choices.**

+**The Dance of Storytellers: Me, my party and Safira:**
+This game is not about winning or losing!
+Rather, who will manage to be the conclusive storyteller?
+Will it be me and my party or will it be Safira?
+The answers aren't pre-written; they emerge organically as you play.
+As each encounter's outcome is narrated from either your perspective or Safira's, ensuring a dynamic and engaging experience.

+**The size of your group influences the narrative balance.**
+Smaller parties offer Safira a greater opportunity to shape events according to her will.
+Larger parties have more influence over the unfolding story.
+Consider this dynamic when forming your adventuring group for the optimal storytelling experience!

 **Dynamic Encounters, Player-Driven Outcomes:**
 Every encounter builds the world around you.
 Safira's very nature changes based on the story you create.
 Her personality, her goals, her role in the world.
-Will she be a hero or a villain?
-A friend or foe?
+Will she become a heroic ally or a formidable foe?
+A trusted friend or a cunning adversary?
-And how will your character and your party relate to her?
+And how will your characters interact with her, and with each other?
 You decide!

-Your choices that determine the outcome of each encounter, narrated from either your perspective or Safira's.
-**An evolving continuous story:**
+**A Continuously Evolving Narrative:**
+The story doesn't end with a single victory or defeat.
-After facing Safira in her hideout, and resolving all of her encounters, each player concludes their character's personal story arc.
+After facing Safira in her hideout and resolving all her encounters, each player concludes their character's personal story arc.
-Did you thwart Safira's plans and achieve your goals?
+Did you successfully thwart Safira's plans and achieve your own ambitions?
-If so, carry a piece of your triumph into a brand new adventure!
+If so, carry a fragment of your triumph into a fresh adventure, weaving a continuous tapestry of interconnected encounters!
-But if Safira prevails, a fresh start awaits, as Safira eludes your plans!
+But if Safira manages to evade your grasp and realize her own intentions, a new chapter begins, offering fresh challenges and possibilities.

 **Key Features:**
 Generative Storytelling: No two games are ever the same.
 (Like really, it's not possible!)
-You are the GM: Your choices shape the narrative and Sabira herself.
+You are the GM: Your choices shape the narrative and Safira herself.
 (You tell the story as you see fit!)
 Collaborative Experience: Work with your party to craft a unique and unforgettable story.
-(Your stories chain!)
+(Individual stories chain!)
 High Replay Value: Start fresh adventures with the same or new characters.
 (If you want!)

-**Me, my party and Safira:**
-This game is not about winning or losing!
-Instead, think of it like this: Who will manage to be the real storyteller?
-Will it be me and my party or will it be Safira?
-As such, dependent on the size of your party you will experience lesser or greater success in shaping the world according to your own and your party's intentions.
-The lesser the party, the greater chances will Safira have to accomplish her will in the world.
-And vice versa!
-Keep this in mind when deciding your optimal story telling adventure!

 ---